Eat & Drink

 Kabukicho is just a five-minute walk from the east exit of JR Shinjuku Station, as well as from stops on the Fukutoshin, Marunouchi, and Seibu-Shinjuku Lines.
 Get to the big boulevard, Yasukuni Dori, and you should see the giant Don Quixote store that marks the main street in Kabukicho.

 Godzilla looms over the area

 Walking straight past Don Quixote, the street goes directly to a huge entertainment complex, with a multiplex cinema and the Hotel Gracery Shinjuku above it.
 When you look up, you'll see Godzilla, one of Kabukicho's newest residents.
 By going to the roof—part of the hotel—you can see him up close.

 Kabukicho is an entertainment district that caters to pretty much any person's taste and budget, even the wild and fantastical.
 Since 2012, the Robot Restaurant has been delighting guests with its mindblowing cabaret show mixing robots with vivacious dancers.
 The highlight, of course, is when the robots and fembots battle on stage.

 The bright lights, lasers, loud music, and frenzy are perfectly suited to Kabukicho.
 It's actually so overwhelming that the rest of the environment will seem subdued in comparison.

 The very lowbrow alleys of Golden Gai and Omoide Yokocho—full of tiny, atmospheric bars and restaurants—are not officially part of Kabukicho, but they are close enough.
-Both of these cozy alleys are packed densely with the kind of ambiance that makes for an unforgettable night out.
+Both of these cozy alleys are packed densely with the kind of ambience that makes for an unforgettable night out.